Interesting project I was able to work with briefly with the incredible Doug Edwards… wow – what can I say. The guy wrote WILDFLOWER!!!

 He and Mary Garnett met in the early 90’s.
 When they released their CD, they asked me to play on a few gigs with them along with Marc and of course I was honoured to do so.

-Doug still plays regularly as the bass player for Chilliwack… (one of my favourite groups of all time)
+Over the last couple of decades Doug still played regularly as the bass player for Chilliwack… (one of my favourite groups of all time).